ivmai/bdwgc/docs/porting.md

   defined and none of the following three macros is defined, client code must explicitly set `GC_stackbottom` to an appropriate value before calling `GC_INIT` or any other `GC_` routine.
-  * `LINUX_STACKBOTTOM` - May be defined instead of `STACKBOTTOM`.
-If defined, then the cold end of the stack will be determined, we usually read it from `/proc`.
+  * `SPECIFIC_MAIN_STACKBOTTOM` - May be defined instead of `STACKBOTTOM`.
+  If defined, then the cold end of the main stack will be determined in some OS-specific way, e.g. by reading it from `/proc` in case of Linux.
   * `HEURISTIC1` - May be defined instead of `STACKBOTTOM`. `STACK_GRAN`
   should be defined too in this case.
 The cold end of the stack is determined by taking an address inside `GC_init`s frame, and rounding it up to the next